I Want To...

 - The study team may determine the method, timing and sequence of the consent discussions.
 For example, (i) the physician-investigator may conduct the entire consent discussion, (ii) the physician-investigator and the consent designee may jointly conduct the consent discussion in one meeting with the participant, or (iii) the physician-investigator and non-physician consent designee may have separate meetings with the participant.

-- If the IRB or a study sponsor requires re-consent on a Change in Research submission with a revised consent form, a physician-investigator is not required to participate in the re-consent process unless there are substantial changes to the risks/benefits of the study, or there are new alternative treatments.
+- If the IRB or a study sponsor requires re-consent on a Change in Research submission with a revised consent form, a physician-investigator or an APP-investigator is not required to participate in the re-consent process unless there are substantial changes to the risks/benefits of the study, or there are new alternative treatments.

 - This policy applies to all JHM IRB-approved studies, including those whose conduct is already underway at the time of its issuance.